-Blue Jays fall to Orioles in crucial AL East rivalry game
+Blue Jays fall to Orioles in finale; begin crucial series against Red Sox Friday

 He nearly negated that brilliance on the basepaths, however, with two out in the eighth.
 After swatting a shot toward to the right-field wall, Pillar began to trot to what he thought was a home run.
 But the ball landed at the bottom of the wall, and he was nearly thrown out as he eased into second base.
 He was stranded a batter later when Goins popped out.

-Russell Martin singled off Orioles closer Brad Brach with one out in the ninth, but Toronto could not make a game of it.
+Martin singled off Orioles closer Brad Brach with one out in the ninth, but Toronto could not make a game of it.

 The Jays do not have much time to dwell on the result.
 The team continues its crucial stretch against the AL East with a three-game home series against the Boston Red Sox beginning Friday.
 The Jays are slated to face newly acquired Doug Fister in the opener, followed by ace lefty Chris Sale on Saturday and left-hander Drew Pomeranz in Sunday’s finale.